Find Grad Schools

 35 Yearly Graduations

 Framingham State University comes in at #15 on our list of the most popular colleges offering master's degrees in teaching english as a second or foreign language/esl language instructor.
 Each year, around 4,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $970 per year, while in-state graduate students, on average, pay $3,972 per year.
+The average in-state tuition for full-time undergraduates is $970 per year, while in-state graduate students, on average, pay $1,680 per year.
 During the most recent year for which we have data, 35 people received their master's degree in teaching english as a second or foreign language/esl language instructor from Framingham State.
-About 74% of this group were women, and 52% were students from an underrepresented racial-ethnic group.
+Of these students, 85% were women and 33% were members of underrepresented racial-ethnic groups.

 #16